PatCapon39/nextflow-seqera/index.md

 - Researchers at AGRF, AusARG, UNSW and the University of Sydney are developing and running Nextflow pipelines to test the service

-- Test pipelines have been run on Pawsey, NCI, AGRF and AWS infrastructure.
+- Test pipelines have been run on Pawsey, NCI, AGRF and AWS infrastructure

 - Research infrastructure teams at QUT and St Vincent’s institute medical research are exploring the use of the service